 Water troughs are large, durable tin tanks that are used to water farm animals.
 They are circular rectangles and known for their sturdiness.

-All you have to do it decide where you want to put them, drills multiple holes in the bottom of the troughs, line the bottom with gravel and fill with soil.
+All you have to do is decide where you want to put them, drills multiple holes in the bottom of the troughs, line the bottom with gravel, and fill them with soil.

-You have to drill holes into the bottom of the trough if you are going to use these are a raised garden bed.
+You have to drill holes into the bottom of the trough if you are going to use these as a raised garden bed.

 If you don’t, there will be absolutely no drainage or aeration, and most of your plants will suffocate before achieving any real growth.

 We love this idea for its simplicity and for its beauty.

 They are just as appealing as the timber-raised garden beds.
 In some cases, they are more attractive, especially if you opt for the copper watering troughs.